-Coaxial welding cables are specially designed welding cables for pulse welding or STT welding.
+Coaxial welding cables are specially designed welding cables for STT[TM] and pulse welding.
 Coaxial weld cables feature low inductance, allowing fast changes in the weld current.
-Regular cables have a higher inductance which may distort the pulse or STT wave shape.
+Regular cables have a higher inductance which may distort the STT[TM] waveshape.
 Inductance becomes more severe as the weld cables become longer.

-Coaxial weld cables are recommended for all pulse and STT welding, especially when the total weld cable length (electrode cable + work cable) exceeds 50 feet (7.6m)
+Coaxial weld cables are recommended for STT[TM] welding, especially when the total weld cable length (electrode cable + work cable) exceeds 50 feet (7.6m)

-A coaxial weld cable is constructed by 8 small leads wrapped around one large lead.
+A coaxial weld cable is constructed with multiple small leads wrapped around one large lead.
 The large inner lead connects to the electrode stud on the power source and the electrode connection on the wire feeder.
 The small leads combine together to form the work lead, one end attached to the power source and the other end to the work piece.
-(See Coaxial weld Cable below.)